 - chronic wear on the disks and joints of your neck, which is called cervical spondylosis

 - joints that are pushed out of their normal positions, which are called dislocations

-- abnormal growths on the bones, or bone spurs
+- abnormal growths on the bones, which are called bone spurs

 - spinal deformities

 - swelling around the vocal cords, which is called croup

-- inflammation of the tissue that covers your windpipe, which is called epiglottitis
+- inflammation of the epiglottis, which is called epiglottitis

 - a foreign object that is lodged in your throat or airway

 X-rays are very safe and generally have no side effects or complications.
 The amount of radiation used in a single X-ray is quite small.
 However, if you have many X-rays, your risk of problems from radiation exposure increases.
 Tell your doctor if you’ve had multiple X-rays in the past.
 They can decide what your risk level is.
 Generally, body parts that aren’t being evaluated may be covered with a lead shield to reduce the risk of X-ray exposure to these areas.

 Children are especially sensitive to radiation.
 They’ll be given a lead shield to cover their abdomens to protect their reproductive organs from the radiation.